freenode/web-7.0/content/kb/using/registration.md

     verification command that you will need to run to complete the registration process.
 Failure to verify the account will cause it to be automatically dropped after about 24 hours.

-    Do not share your password with anyone.
-It always gives anyone full access to your account.
-If NickServ account is found to be shared between two different people, it may be disabled.
+    We do not recommend sharing your NickServ password with anyone else as this could compromise account security and make it harder for you to recover your account in the future.

 3. It's useful, but not required, to have an alternate nick grouped to your account.
 For example, if your primary nick is foo: